Markets fall in initial trade on weak global trends

 In Asian markets, South Korea, Japan, China and Hong Kong were trading lower.

-Foreign Portfolio Investors bought shares worth Rs 525.8 crore on Tuesday, according to exchange data.
+Foreign Portfolio Investors offloaded shares worth Rs 1,470.34 crore on Friday, according to exchange data.

 Tribune Shorts